A binary blob with 30 years of business rules inside

 Where the business logic actually lives

 Forms developers had four places to put code: form-level triggers, block-level triggers, item-level triggers, and program units attached to the module.
-In practice, most logic ends up at the item level, inside WHEN-VALIDATE-ITEM, POST-QUERY, and KEY-NEXT-ITEM.
+In practice, most logic ends up at the item level, inside WHEN-VALIDATE-ITEM, POST-QUERY, and KEY-NEXT-ITEM — 38% of total logic in our sample sits in WHEN-VALIDATE-ITEM alone.

 -- Typical WHEN-VALIDATE-ITEM payload inside a .fmb